MyPortugalHoliday.com

 8) Ponta de São Lourenço headland

-Stepping onto the Ponta de São Lourenço feels like landing on another planet: a stark, windswept peninsula that could not be more different from the lush interior of Madeira.
-This 8-kilometer finger of land stretching into the Atlantic represents the volcanic origins of the island in their purest form, where relentless trade winds have sculpted a landscape of stunning geological drama.
+The Ponta de São Lourenço is a stark, windswept peninsula that feels worlds apart from the lush green interior of Madeira.
+This eight-kilometre finger of land stretching into the Atlantic displays the island's volcanic origins in their most dramatic form, where relentless trade winds have shaped a landscape of bare rock, rugged cliffs and sweeping coastal views.

-The unique microclimate of the headland creates a semi-arid environment supporting rare endemic plants found nowhere else on earth.
-During spring (March-May), the seemingly barren landscape explodes with colorful wildflowers including the endemic Madeira viper's bugloss and coastal ice plants that paint the cliffs in brilliant purples and yellows.
+The headland's unique microclimate creates a semi-arid environment quite unlike anywhere else on the island.
+Despite appearances, this seemingly barren terrain supports a number of rare endemic plants found nowhere else on earth.
+If you visit during spring, between March and May, the landscape transforms as wildflowers burst into colour: the endemic Madeiran viper's bugloss and coastal ice plants paint the clifftops in brilliant purples and yellows.

-The PR8 walking trail to Ponta do Furado demands respect.
-Bring plenty of water and sun protection, and check weather conditions as exposed sections can be dangerous in high winds.
-The reward is spectacular: towering basalt pillars rising from churning seas, hidden coves accessible only by foot, and views across to the Desertas Islands that feel utterly primordial.
+The PR8 walking trail to Ponta do Furado is the main reason to visit, but it demands a degree of preparation.
+Bring plenty of water and sun protection, as there is no shade along the route, and check weather conditions before setting out.
+For those who time it right, the rewards are considerable: towering basalt pillars rising from churning seas, hidden coves accessible only on foot, and views across to the uninhabited Desertas Islands on the horizon.

 Ponta de São Lourenço madeira